asmeurer/blog/posts/moving-away-from-python-2.markdown

 want to come to Python 3.
 There are some issues with this argument.
 First, Python 3 already has
 [tons of carrots](https://asmeurer.github.io/python3-presentation/slides.html).
-Honestly, not being terrible at Unicode ought to be a carrot in its own right.
+Honestly, not being terrible at Unicode ought to be a carrot in its own right.[^unicode]

 If you don't deal with strings, or do but don't care about those silly foreigners with weird accents in their names, there are other major carrots as